krqi/overklig_opcua/arch/Readme.md

 ## Adding new architectures

-To port open62541 to a new architecture, follow these steps:
+To port opcua to a new architecture, follow these steps:

-1. Modify clock.c file that implements the following functions defined in open62541/types.h:
+1. Modify clock.c file that implements the following functions defined in opcua/types.h:

    - UA_DateTime UA_DateTime_now(void);